FluegelsApps/iot-utilities/docs/main/aruba_iot_concepts_and_configuration.md

-# Principal concepts of Aruba IoT configuration
+# Aruba IoT concepts and configuration

 This chapter describes the principals of the Aruba IoT integrations and configuration.